THE VFA PIONEER HISTORIES PROJECT

 JW: I do have one question.
 Are you working mostly with men prisoners, or women, too?

-Apart from this volunteer work, I taught classes in women’s history one summer as an adjunct at Mercer County Community College.
-It’s part of something called the New Jersey STEP program.
-That program allows prisoners to take college-level classes and they can earn associate’s degrees.
-And if they get the degree, Rutgers will give them admission when they get out.
-It’s a really great program.
-So, I taught it to different medium-security institutions, but they were men.
-That must have been the summer of the awful year, 2016 when Hillary was running.
+Apart from this volunteer work, I taught classes in women’s history in 2015 as an adjunct at Mercer County Community College.
+This was part of the New Jersey STEP program.
+STEP program allows prisoners to take college-level classes and earn associate’s degrees.
+If they get the degree, Rutgers will accept the credits and offer them admission to a full-degree program.
+I taught the women’s history courses at two different medium-security institutions for men.
+There is much to say about those classes: One moment stands out.
+This was when one of the students talked about how important Planned Parenthood was to him.
+He took his girlfriend there for contraceptive advice.

 JW: Well, I just wanted to sum up.
 I mean, it does sound like the early exposure to women’s issues, college and past, seem to have followed through your life.
 Would you say that that affected your life?

-JW: Well, anything you’d like to say, to sum up?
+JW: Oh, how great.
+Well, anything you’d like to say, to sum up?

 VK: I don’t know.
 I mean, the struggle continues.
-Looking at the law, and the current court, the Dobbs decision; the bottom line was terrible, but the anger, and Alito, the grudge comes through that opinion.
-And what they’ve done with affirmative action and voting rights, all of these, it’s very, very concerning.
-I am a junky for law.
+Looking at the law, and the current court, the Dobbs decision; the bottom line was terrible, Alito’s sense of grievance and his grudges just ooze through that opinion.
+And what they’ve done with affirmative action and voting rights, all of these, are very, very concerning.
+I am a law junky.
 I listen to the Supreme Court oral arguments as I walk my dog.
-So, we’re going to see what they’re going to do with the domestic violence gun case.
+They have dismantled so much.

 JW: Yes.
 This court is abominable.
 What can I say?
 I feel like it will turn around, but not in my lifetime.
 I mean, we’ve got to get rid of this court.
 And as I tell everybody, “Vote.
 Whatever you do.”

 VK: Well, they have to.
-And I think younger women, they don’t recognize; well, Dobbs, I think, was a big eye opener.
+And I think younger women have taken their rights for granted.
+Dobbs, I think, was a big eye opener.
 We can have a whole other conversation about feminism today, and we don’t have time in the rest of the year to adequately explore.

 JW: We’ll have to have coffee someday.